(802) 362-1313 (option 2) • firstname.lastname@example.org

-John lives in Manchester with his wife Sarah, two daughters Daisy and Siobhān, and their four dogs.
-Among other things, John enjoys downhill skiing, hiking, soccer, yard work and gardening, cooking and spending time with his family.
+John currently serves on the State Board of Education (SBE).
+He previously served as the vice-president of the Vermont Town and City Manager’s Association (VTCMA).
+John lives in Manchester with his wife Sarah, two daughters Daisy and Siobhān, and their two dogs, Teddy and Lily.
+Among other things, John enjoys downhill skiing, hiking, soccer, carpentry, yard work and gardening, cooking and spending time with his family.
 John reports to the elected Town Selectboard.

 The Town of Manchester operates under a Selectboard-Town Manager form of government, whereby the elected Selectboard serves as the Town’s chief elected legislative body; the Town Manager reports to the Selectboard and acts as the municipality’s chief administrative officer.
 Under this system of government, the Selectboard sets policy and the Town Manager implements policy and oversees the day-to-day operations of town government.